Menu

 The Montana GIS Community lost a great member, mentor, and friend when Van Shelhamer passed away.

-Van was an active member with MAGIP, and served several terms as Education Committee Chair.
+Van Shelhamer was an active member with MAGIP, and served several terms as Education Committee Chair.
 He was a pioneer in K-12 education of GIS throughout the state.
 Van was always an inspiring and kind professional that mentored and trained numerous GIS and GPS professionals throughout the state.
 He will be deeply missed by those he touched at Montana State University and within the MAGIP community.

 Services were held on Wednesday, April 17 at 2:00 P.M. at Bozeman United Methodist Church, 121 S. Willson.